SkylerAuraArena/TheVotingProjectTest/README.md

 These are made thanks to the test-helpers and chai libraries.

-The 34 tests made are gathered according the following groups :
+The 34 tests made are gathered according the following groups (functions in the contract) :

   1-Workflow status modification tests : 11 tests.